How we work

 Feedback

 Feedback is essential in order for us all to improve in our careers and to best empathize with and support each other.
-You can expect bi-weekly feedback sessions with your direct manager, as well as structured feedback points during the product development cycle.
-We also practice semi-annual performance reviews, where you will both be able to gather and give detailed, thoughtful feedback to/from your peers and manager targeted around improving ourselves and our processes.
+You can expect bi-weekly feedback sessions with your direct manager, as well as semi-annual performance reviews, where you will both be able to gather and give detailed, thoughtful feedback to/from your peers and manager targeted around improving ourselves and our processes.

 Career growth